zulujive/fiddle/README.md

 The decision to use a router instead of a more conventional approach because of the advantages in scalability and organization of source code.
 Keeping backend scripts from being directly accessible makes for more robust access control and rate limiting.
 In addition, using routes allows for middleware support in the near future.

 ### Application Structure
 The application is structured into two main directories.
-The public directory is intended to be used for content that is directly accessible without the use of routes, though it is recommended that it's used sparingly as access control can become problematic in non-route pages.
+The public directory was originally intended to be accessible without routes, but is there to be a much more simple way of routing pages since it's in the same directory as index.php.
+Only use it for testing, it's not a place for clutter.

 The src folder contains both backend and frontend scripts.
 Directories inside of it function as follows:
 - Controllers handle incoming requests that are assigned to them in index.php